ioccc-src/webtool/README.md

     sudo pipx --global install pylint
 ```

-In case you don't have pipx, we installed pipx via HomeBrew on macOS:
+In case you don't have pipx, we installed pipx via Homebrew on macOS:

 ```sh
     brew install pipx